-We have audited the accompanying financial statements of the business-type activities and the major fund of Bodega Bay Public Utility District, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Bodega Bay Public Utility District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of Bodega Bay Public Utility District, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Bodega Bay Public Utility District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the major fund of Bodega Bay Public Utility District, as of June 30, 2023, and the respective changes in financial position and cash flows thereof, for the year then ended in accordance with accounting principles generally accepted in the United States of America and the State Controller's Minimum Audit Requirements for California Special Districts.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of Bodega Bay Public Utility District, as of June 30, 2024, and the respective changes in financial position and cash flows thereof, for the year then ended in accordance with accounting principles generally accepted in the United States of America and the State Controller's Minimum Audit Requirements for California Special Districts.

-Basis for Opinions
+Basis for Opinion